-For many students arrival to boarding school brings with it the challenges of increased expectations, new types of learning, reading and writing.
+For many students arrival to boarding school brings with it the challenges of increased expectations and responsibilities, new types of learning, reading and writing.
 From the beginning of the year students can discuss strategies for their work with their advisor and their form Academic Advisor.

 Each member of the faculty is available for tutorials for students in their classes.

-Student tutors are available in all disciplines through the Peer Tutoring association.
+Student tutors are available in some disciplines.
 Students should contact their teacher or form academic advisor to be assigned a peer tutor.

 Learning Differences and Accommodations